nsmirosh/PodBook2/README.md

 # PodBook

-## An app that will allow you to find various podcasts and listen to them, as well as upload your own, including audiobooks.
+### An app that will allow you to find various podcasts and listen to them, as well as upload your own, including audiobooks.

-##TODO
+### Backlog
 - [ ] Implement a proper repository pattern